rotationalio/rotational.io/content/en/authors/edwin-schmierer/_index.md

     icon: 'fa-linkedin-in'
   - name : "twitter" # themify icon pack : https://themify.me/themify-icons
     link : "https://twitter.com/ESchmierer"
-    icon: 'fa-twitter'
+    icon: 'fa-x-twitter'
 aliases: /bio/edwin-schmierer
 ---
-Edwin Schmierer is co-founder and COO of Rotational Labs.
-Edwin is an accomplished business executive and leader.
-He has over 20 years of experience leading high-impact organizations and teams in both the private sector and academia.
-In his role as COO, he focuses on strategy, marketing, finance, operations, and product development.
+**Edwin Schmierer**, co-founder and COO of Rotational Labs, is an accomplished business executive with over 20 years of experience leading high-impact organizations in both the private sector and academia.
+In his role, he focuses on strategy, marketing, finance, operations, and product development.

+Edwin has been instrumental in facilitating the development of AI products that address complex challenges, resulting in enhanced efficiency and growth for clients.
+Edwin’s commitment to responsible data stewardship is evident through his efforts in joining the EU-US Data Privacy Framework, reinforcing the company’s dedication to privacy in an era of data-driven innovation.